Helmut Bazille

 Helmut Bazille (November 19, 1920 – May 5, 1973) was a German politician of the Social Democratic Party (SPD) and member of the German Bundestag.

 Life

+His father was German politician Wilhelm Bazille.

 Bazille was a member of the German Bundestag from the first Bundestag elections in 1949 to 1969, and since the 1961 Bundestag elections with a direct mandate in the Heilbronn constituency.